Adoption of green infrastructure tracked

-Category: Environment Hits: 0Researchers examined green infrastructure (GI) adoption in Tucson, Arizona, an interesting case study where grassroots efforts have driven policy change in a growing urban area surrounded by water-constrained desert.
+Category: Environment Hits: 2Researchers examined green infrastructure (GI) adoption in Tucson, Arizona, an interesting case study where grassroots efforts have driven policy change in a growing urban area surrounded by water-constrained desert.
 GI is slowly transitioning from a fringe activity to an important part of how municipalities deal with water and climate change.
 Tucson provides a peek into the future of GI in the Southwest and the country.

 Read more https://www.sciencedaily.com/releases/2021/04/210407135735.htm